+Prerequisite: RS 761 or equivalent or written permission of the instructor.
 An overview of autism and the variety of autism spectrum disorders.
 Students become familiar with common characteristics, symptoms, and differential diagnostic criteria of autism, Asperger's Syndrome, Fragile X, and other Pervasive Developmental Disorders.
 Current research findings related to etiology and increase in prevalence rates are examined.
 Students learn research supported interventions for children with autism, including behavior modification, communication development strategies, social skill training, applied behavior analysis, discrete trial methods, and functional communication training.
 Special emphasis is placed on the educational implications for the student with autism and the professionals and paraprofessionals who serve them.

-RS 922 Neurodevelopmental Aspects of Early Childhood Disabilities (3.00 cr.)
+RS 922 Medical Aspects of

+Developmental Disabilities (3.00 cr.)

+Prerequisite: RS 761 or equivalent or written permission of the instructor.
 An overview of neurodevelopmental disabilities in infancy and early childhood, with a focus on neurologically-related disorders.
 Students examine aspects of medical care for premature, low birth weight, and other medically fragile babies and describe methods to care for technologically dependent children.
 Students examine atypical development of young children, with special attention given to motor domain.
 Educational and therapeutic interventions for infants and young children with physical and sensory disabilities, positioning techniques, and other effective ways to promote IFSP outcomes are demonstrated.